EU mergers and takeovers (June 30)

-BRUSSELS, June 30 The following are mergers under review by the European Commission and a brief guide to the EU merger process:
+BRUSSELS, June 30 (Reuters) - The following are mergers under review by the European Commission and a brief guide to the EU merger process:

 -- Private equity firms Bain Capital Investors and Cinven Capital Management to acquire joint control of German generics drugmaker Stada Arzneimittel AG (approved June 29)